zero9178/cld/README.md

 for cmake to find you might need to append the path to CMAKE_PREFIX_PATH.

 Supported Compilers are newer versions of Clang, GCC and MSVC.
 The compiler needs C++17 supports and good constexpr support.
-The source code was tested and written using Clang 9 to 11, GCC 9 to 11 and MSVC 19.24 to 19.27 on Windows and Linux.
+The source code was tested and written using Clang 12, GCC 11 on Windows and Linux.
 It should theoretically also compile on Mac OS

 ## Using cld with your own projects